rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

     sar -r

-If you add `1 3` to the command as shown in the following example, the output reports for every 1 seconds a total of 3 times:
+If you add `1 3` to the command as shown in the following example, the output reports for every 1 second a total of 3 times:

     sar -r 1 3